 - Piazza del Nettuno, next to Piazza Maggiore, another of Bologna's main squares, has an ornate 16th-century fountain in the center and is surrounded by medieval civic buildings.
 Go inside the library and admire its beautiful interior.

-- Via Clavatura, east of the squares, has a number of small, interesting food stalls.
+- Via Clavatura, east of Piazza Maggiore, has a number of small, interesting food stalls.

 - You can climb the steep staircase to the top of Torre degli Asinelli, one of only a few surviving medieval towers, for a great view of Bologna.
 Torre degli Asinelli and another leaning tower are in Piazza Porta Ravegnana where seven medieval streets converge.

-- In Piazza Santo Stefano you will find an unusual cluster of four interlocking Romanesque churches.
+- In Piazza Santo Stefano also called Sette Chiese, you will find an unusual cluster of interlocking Romanesque churches.
 The oldest, the church of SS.
 Vitale e Agricola, has parts of Roman temples and columns.
 There is also an interesting courtyard with a maze of little chapels.

 - The Pinacoteca Nazionale is one of Italy's best galleries with several important works of art.